Q: What is the process when someone reports a positive COVID-19 Status?

 Q: What if I did not have exposure, but someone in my class or office has COVID-19?

 A. If you did not have direct exposure to someone with COVID-19, but you were in the area where someone has reported they are positive, you should self-monitor for symptoms but you may continue to come to class or the office.
 If you develop symptoms you are NOT to come to campus.

 Q: If I test positive COVID-19, what is needed for me to return?

 A. At least 10 days have passed since symptoms first appeared and, at least 24 hours with no fever without the use of fever-reducing medication and, all symptoms have resolved or markedly improved.
-No clearance test is required unless you are a faculty member or student of: Allergy, Cardiology, Dental, ENT, Geriatrics, INIM, OB, OPP, Physical Diagnosis, Pulmonology, Rheumatology, Surgery.
-These programs require two negative tests to resume activity.
+No clearance test is required as the CDC indicates those who have a routine experience with COVID-19 are not contagious after 9 days.

 If you experience symptoms of COVID-19 that include cough, fever and shortness of breath, please isolate yourself, do not come to work or campus, and seek medical attention by contacting a medical professional.
 Inform the medical professional of your symptoms and any recent travel or potential exposure before going to the health facility.

 As with all contagious illnesses, limit the potential for exposure to other people and do not come to work.